millacarmona/morphospace/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-A package for people who can't plot morphospaces good and wanna learn to do other geometric morphometrics suff good too.
+A package for people who can't visualize morphospaces good and wanna learn to do other geometric morphometrics stuff good too.

 ## Installation